Skip to main content

 • scope corresponds to scope

-Make sure that you expose an endpoint that will call passport.authenticate('oauth2').
-This way the user will end up accessing the actual login page served by the Authorization Service.
+Make sure that you expose an endpoint that calls passport.authenticate('oauth2').
+This way the user ends up accessing the actual login page served by the Authorization Service.

 info